Atlus: History

 From 2010 to 2013, Atlus, as a company, ceased to exist and its name became a brand of Index Corporation for video games in Japan.
 However, Atlus USA remained active and was renamed Index Digital Media, serving as the North American subsidiary for Index Corporation.
 Much like in Japan, video games continued to be released in that region under the Atlus name during this period.
 In June 2013, it was reported that Index Corporation filed for civil rehabilitation proceedings, facing bankruptcy with debts of ¥24.5 billion.
 An Atlus USA spokesperson said that Index Digital Media and the Atlus brand were unaffected by the proceedings.

 On 18 September 2013, it was reported that Sega won a bid to acquire the bankrupt Index for ¥14 billion.
 All Index operations, including the Atlus brand and Index Digital Media (Atlus USA), were transferred on 1 November 2013 to Sega Dream Corporation (a new subsidiary established on 5 September 2013).
 That day, Sega announced that it would change the name of Sega Dream Corporation to Index Corporation.

 On 18 February 2014, Sega announced the separation of Index Corporation's contents and solution businesses into a new subsidiary, Index Corporation, renaming the old Index Corporation and its remaining digital game business division to Atlus effective 1 April 2014.
 The new Atlus would include the foreign subsidiary, Index Digital Media, which would revert its name back to Atlus USA at the establishment of the new Atlus.

 In April 2017, Sega Sammy Holdings announced a relocation of head office functions of the Sega Sammy Group and its major domestic subsidiaries located in the Tokyo metropolitan area to Shinagawa-ku by January 2018.
 Their stated reasoning was to promote cooperation among companies and creation of more active interaction of personnel, while pursuing efficient group management by consolidating scattered head office functions of the group.
 Atlus is one of the companies that has relocated in response to this.
-The company has three divisions: Creative Department 1st Production (responsible for managing the Shin Megami Tensei and Etrian Odyssey series), Creative Department 2nd Production (also called P-Studio and responsible for managing the Persona series), and Creative Department 3rd Production (also called Studio Zero).